front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### New icon required

 In this release we added the functionality to share a wishlist.
 As such we needed a share icon.
-We added this icon in both [the base theme's <Icon> component](https://gitlab.com/front-commerce/front-commerce/-/blob/2.6.0/src/web/theme/components/atoms/Icon/Icon.js#L95) and [the theme chocolatine's <Icon> component](https://gitlab.com/front-commerce/front-commerce/-/blob/2.6.0/theme-chocolatine/web/theme/components/atoms/Icon/Icon.js#L104).
-If you have not overridden the `<Icon>` you do not have to do anything.
-However if you did update the `<Icon>` component please add an icon named `share` to the list of icons.
-You are free to pick any icon you find fit.
-Failing to add an icon named `share` in the list of icons in the `<Icon>` component will result in an error message being displayed when the user visits his wishlist page.
-P.S.
-If you already have an icon with the `share` key and it works with the share wishlist functionality then you are all set.
+We added this icon in [the theme's <Icon> component](https://gitlab.com/front-commerce/front-commerce/-/blob/2.6.0/src/web/theme/components/atoms/Icon/Icon.js#L95).
+If you have overriden the `<Icon>` component please add an icon named `share` to the list of icons.
+Failing to display a `<Icon icon="share">` component will result in an error message being displayed when users visits their wishlist page.

 ### Style sheets updates